Visiting our museums safely during the Coronavirus pandemic

 Not everything is open

-Cleaning - staff will be cleaning throughout the day to ensure the museum is kept as clean as possible, with particular attention being paid to touchpoints.
+Staff will be cleaning around the museum throughout the day.
+Normally this happens out of hours, but we want to ensure that the museum is kept as clean as possible, particularly touchpoints.

-Check opening and closing times as these may have changed since your previous visit to enable staff to thoroughly clean the museum at the start and end of the day.
+Some of our opening hours have changed – this enables staff to thoroughly clean the museum at the start and end of the day.

 NHS Test & Trace